PlasmaHH/vdb/doc/DASHBOARD.md

   etc.
 * `dashboard [no]cls` Enables or disables the option to clear screen before starting the output.
 Clearing the screen is done via ansi escape sequences.
+* `dashboard modify <id> <command>` modifies the command of the given ID to the new command string.
+Handy for fine adjusting layouts and stuff.

 ## Configuration
 The boolean config option